dprasadk/nvidia-dev-cont-dp/README.md

 We welcome contributions!
 Here’s how you can get involved:

 - **Reporting Issues:** Found a bug?
 Have a suggestion?
-Head over to our issue tracker and let us know: [link to issue tracker](#https://github.com/dprasadk/nvidia-dev-cont-dp/issues).
+Head over to our [issue tracker](#https://github.com/dprasadk/nvidia-dev-cont-dp/issues) and let us know.

 ## Generative AI Agents Developer Contest-Submission Details